 In 2018, education organizations experienced 122 data breaches.
 In one case, an online charter school’s data leak left their database open to the public for eight days.
 Almost 7 million student records were exposed in the leak, including children’s names and email addresses.

 Everyone wants to keep children safe and protect their private information.
 But how exactly do you safeguard personal data?
-Multiple federal laws protect personal health data.
+Multiple federal laws protect personal health records.
 If your organization deals with this type of data, which laws do you need to follow?

 Let’s examine two federal laws, HIPAA and FERPA, to see if they apply to your organization.

-HIPAA vs FERPA: What’s the difference?
+FERPA vs HIPAA: What’s the difference?